tainguyenbp/tainguyenbp/README.md

 Currently pursuing bachelor degree in Mechanical engineering.
 Open Source software excites me, and I am ever ready to learn more.

-Skills: Linux, Bash, Python
+Skills: Linux, Bash, Python, Prometheus, Docker, VMware

 - 🔭 I’m currently working on A portal to share books.
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning about Linux and OpenSource
 - 👯 I’m looking to collaborate on any project, just drop a DM.
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: Into the Spiderverse is the absolute best animated movie of all time.